pancsta/asyncmachine-go/docs/manual.md

 current **machine time**.

 Machine clock is a [logical clock](https://en.wikipedia.org/wiki/Logical_clock), which purpose is to distinguish different instances of the same state.
-It's most commonly used by in the form of `context.Context` via [`Machine.NewStateCtx(state string)`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.NewStateCtx), but it also provides methods on its own data type [`am.Time`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Time).
+It's most commonly used in the form of `context.Context` via [`Machine.NewStateCtx(state string)`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.NewStateCtx), but it also provides methods on its own data type [`am.Time`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Time).